bufbuild/protobuf-es/packages/protobuf/README.md

 ## Protocol Buffers for ECMAScript

-A complete implementation of [Protocol Buffers](https://protobuf.dev/) in TypeScript, suitable for web browsers, Node.js, and Deno, created by [Buf](https://buf.build).
+A complete implementation of [Protocol Buffers](https://protobuf.dev/) in TypeScript, suitable for web browsers, Node.js, Deno, and Bun, created by [Buf](https://buf.build).

 **Protobuf-ES** is a solid, modern alternative to existing Protobuf implementations for the JavaScript ecosystem.
 It's the first project in this space to provide a comprehensive plugin framework and decouple the base types from RPC